gbmhunter/NinjaHSM/README.md

     MyStateMachine stateMachine;
     printf("State machine created. state is: %s\n", stateMachine.getCurrentState()->name);

-    // Send an event with no data
+    // Send an event with no data, this causes a change in state (see the state1_event() method).
     Event event1(EventId::EVENT_WITH_NO_DATA);
     stateMachine.handleEvent(&event1);
     printf("Event 1 handled. state is now: %s\n", stateMachine.getCurrentState()->name);

-    // Send an event with data
+    // Send an event with data, this doesn't change the state, but just shows how you can
+    // react to data passed in with the event.
     Event event2(EventId::EVENT_WITH_DATA_1);
     event2.data1.data = 123;
     stateMachine.handleEvent(&event2);